What does John 2:14 mean?

 Chapter Context:

-Chapter 2 begins to show Jesus’ “signs,” or miracles, which will prove that He is the Savior.
-The miracles will grow more and more spectacular, but they start quietly.
+Chapter 2 begins to show Jesus' "signs," or miracles, which will prove that He is the Savior.
+The miracles will become more spectacular over time, but they start quietly.
 Contrast is an important part of the gospel of John.
-The quiet, joyful miracle at the wedding is very different from the loud public spectacle of clearing the temple.
-Jesus’ first miracle symbolizes His mission.
+The quiet, joyful miracle at the wedding is starkly different from the loud public spectacle of clearing the temple.
+Jesus' first miracle symbolizes His mission.
 During the temple clearing, He also predicts His death and resurrection.
+This sets the stage for Jesus' private discussion with Nicodemus, a respected and influential man.

 Book Summary: